 Camcorders did support FireWire and USB, though FireWire was the more popular option.
 One of the more affordable camcorders I could found from this time was priced at $1,200 US, the Sharp VL-NZ10U.
 Using MiniDV tapes however, the resolution was still set at 720 x 480 or 720 x 756 depending on whether it was set to NTSC or PAL, comparable to the $3,000-odd camcorders from 1998.

-In Part 2, I’ll be continuing with graphics, hand-held devices, and home automation.
+In Part 2, I’ll be continuing with graphics, and hand-held devices.